CNAG-Biomedical-Informatics/convert-pheno/README.md

      Options:
-       -debug                         Print debugging (from 1 to 5, being 5 max) -h|help                        Brief help message
+       -debug                         Print debugging (from 1 to 5, being 5 max) -exposures-file                CSV file with a list of 'concept_id' considered to be exposures (with -iomop) -h|help                        Brief help message
        -log                           Save <convert-pheno-log.json> file
        -man                           Full documentation